 - All businesses must first obtain an Occupational Tax Certificate (Business License) from the City of Lilburn.

-- The applicant must complete the Alcohol Application and submit it to City Hall, 340 Main St., completed and notarized, along with payment of application fee.
+- The applicant must complete the Alcoholic Beverage License application and submit it to City Hall, 340 Main St., completed and notarized, along with payment of application fee.

 - The business will undergo verification of Occupational Tax Certificate, as well as status of any fees or taxes due to the city.

-- Alcohol server permits are required on all employees who serve alcohol for on premise consumption along with 75% of the servers are required to be trained in responsible vending.
-Business Services Department issues the server permits.
+- Alcohol server permits are required for managers and all employees who serve alcohol for on premise consumption.
+Additionally, a minimum of 75% of servers are required to be trained in responsible vending.
+Server permits are issued by Business Services.

 - Renewal applications are mailed out or can be emailed by request.

-- You must submit the upcoming years state license from the Department of Revenue
+- Applicants must submit the upcoming years state alcohol license from the Department of Revenue.